2018 Oklahoma teachers' strike

 The 2018 Oklahoma teachers' walkout began on April 2, 2018, with teachers across the state walking out to protest low pay, overcrowded classrooms, and tax cuts that resulted in lower state-wide education spending.
 It was the first such action in Oklahoma since 1990.
 The OEA declared an end to the walkout on April 12 after an agreement to increase salaries and state funding for education was reached.
-The call to end the walkout faced some objection from teachers and parents who do not believe that enough concessions were made by lawmakers.
+The call to end the walkout faced some objection from teachers and parents who did not believe that enough concessions were made by lawmakers.

 Unlike the similar action in West Virginia, the walkout was not a "wildcat" strike, as it received endorsement from union leadership, albeit only after pressure from teachers.
-The protest occurred concurrent with similar protests in Arizona, Kentucky, North Carolina, and Colorado.
+The protest occurred concurrently with similar protests in Arizona, Kentucky, North Carolina, and Colorado.

 Background

 State of public education in Oklahoma

 Since 2008, education spending per student in Oklahoma has fallen 28%.
 Due to the decrease in funding, twenty percent of schools run on four-day weeks, and many have eliminated art and language classes and shut down sports programs.
 Gains from last teachers' strike in Oklahoma, in 1990, which resulted in an agreement to lower class sizes, expand kindergarten programs, and increase teacher wages were later reversed due to budget cuts.
 The decline in funding and subsequent decline in the quality of public education has resulted in the expansion of charter schools in the state.